-Here we compare two months (April and August 2015) of post-filtered and bias corrected FOCAL v06 XCO2 results with corresponding values of the CAMS v15r4 model accounting for FOCAL's column averaging kernels (e.g., Rodgers, 2000).
-Figure 3 shows 5°×5°monthly gridded values for both months, FOCAL, and CAMS.
+Here we compare one year (2015) of post-filtered and bias corrected FOCAL v09 XCO2 results with corresponding values of the CAMS v15r4 model accounting for FOCAL's column averaging kernels (e.g., /Rodgers, 2000/).
+Figure 3.1 shows 5°×5°monthly gridded values for six months (Feb., Apr., Jun., Aug., Oct., and Dec.
+2015) of FOCAL data and Figure 3.2 shows corresponding values of CAMS v15r4 data.
 The main spatial and temporal patterns are similar for FOCAL and CAMS with largest and smallest values in the northern hemisphere in April and August, respectively.
-Differences become larger at smaller scales, e.g., FOCAL sees larger values in natural and anthropogenic source regions of Sub-Saharan Africa and East Asia in April but also above the Sahara in August.
+Differences become larger at smaller scales, e.g., FOCAL sees larger values in natural and anthropogenic source regions of Sub-Saharan Africa and East Asia, e.g., in April but also above the Sahara, e.g., in August.
 However, it shall be noted that often only few data points are in the corresponding grid boxes.

 In grid boxes with more than 100 soundings, the standard error of the mean becomes negligible (~0.1ppm).
 Therefore, the difference between FOCAL and CAMS in such grid boxes can be interpreted as systematic temporal and regional mismatch or bias.
-The standard deviation of this systematic mismatch (including also representation errors) amounts to 1.0ppm.
-The standard deviation of the single sounding mismatch after subtracting the systematic mismatch amounts to 1.1 ppm which agrees reasonably well with the average reported uncertainty of 1.2 ppm.
+The heatmap shown in Figure 4.1 (left) bases on these grid boxes.
+The standard deviation of this systematic mismatch (including also representation errors) amounts to 1.0ppm and the correlation between FOCAL and CAMS is 0.88.

+The standard deviation of the single sounding mismatch after subtracting the systematic mismatch amounts to 1.2 ppm which is consistent with the average reported uncertainty of 1.2 ppm.